Zinebnid/emotet-suricata-analysis/README.md

 ```

 **Why this rule works:**
-Emotet generates random multi-segment URLs like `/abc123/def456/` for every
+Emotet generates randomized multi-segment URL paths (e.g., `/abc123/def456/`)
-C2 session to avoid static blocklists.
-Rather than matching a specific URL,
+for each C2 session to evade static signature-based detection.
+Instead of
-this rule uses a regex pattern to detect the *structure* of those URLs —
+matching a fixed URL, this rule targets the structural pattern of those paths
-which is consistent across all Emotet C2 communication.
-The rule fired
+using a regex-based approach — the difference between reactive detection
+(blocking known bad URLs) and behavioral detection (identifying the technique
+itself).
+This allows detection of Emotet traffic regardless of the specific
+URL used.
+During analysis, the rule successfully triggered 19 alerts across
-**19 alerts** against two confirmed C2 servers during analysis.
+two confirmed C2 servers, validating its effectiveness.

 The full rule file is available in the `/rules` folder.

 ---

 ## 6. IOCs (Indicators of Compromise)

+The following IOCs were extracted from the PCAP and validated using external threat intelligence sources.

 ![tshark IOC extraction — all destination IPs from the PCAP](screenshots/03_tcp_stream.png)